apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 - [Risk-based authentication](../authentication/Configuring-RiskBased-Authentication.html) now supports a *Risk Confirmation* flow via a special link sent to the user via email, sms, etc.
 - Multifactor provider selection is now skipped when a valid [multifactor-enabled trusted device](../mfa/Multifactor-TrustedDevice-Authentication.html) is found for the user record.
 - The WebSDK variation of [Duo Security Multifactor Authentication](../mfa/DuoSecurity-Authentication.html) is now removed.
+- Deployments that run on top of Jetty can now switch to Jetty `12` and the CAS-supplied Jetty container has also made the switch to Jetty `12`.

 ## Library Upgrades